 According to our estimates, the sector has grown on average at a 110% CAGR (Compound Annual Growth Rate) between 2012 and 2021.
 However, we should point out that this might be an overestimation due to extremely low base values in the early days of marketplace lending.
-In the last five years (2017-2021), the sector grew at “only” 38% – more in line with estimates of other research centres.
+In the last five years (2017-2021), the sector grew at “only” 38% – more in line with estimates of other research centers.

 The market has expanded and matured.

 New platforms have been entering the market at an astonishing pace.
 Out of the 187 European marketplace lending platforms in our database, only 31 existed back in 2012.
 However, there are at least two caveats to it: